mono/website/archived/boo.md

 Overview
 ========

-Boo is a new object oriented statically typed programming language for the Common Language Infrastructure with a python inspired syntax and a special focus on language and compiler extensibility.
-Features such as type inference, closures (similar to C#'s anonymous delegates), duck typing, and syntactic macros are just a few of the features Boo offers that are not found in many currently available CLI languages.
+Boo is an object oriented, statically typed programming language for the Common Language Infrastructure, with a Python-inspired syntax and a special focus on language and compiler extensibility.
+Features such as type inference everywhere, duck typing on demand, pattern matching and syntactic macros are just a few of the special features Boo offers, in addition to the standard features a modern CLR developer expects (classes, structs, enums, generics, extension methods, async/await and so on.)

+It was designed with a strong emphasis on metaprogramming, with language-level support for macros, meta-methods, and AST-transforming attributes to do AOP-style rewriting as a part of the ordinary compile process.

 Syntax Example
 ==============